 Since January 18th, the 27 remaining players in the Borgata Winter Open’s first event have been waiting for their money while the authorities investigate the particulars of 160 counterfeit chips (5K tournament chips), introduced into the tournament.
-While the fake chips amounted to a bit less than 1% of the total chips in play, the intrusion into the integrity of the competition put the Borgata, the New Jersey Division of Gaming Enforcement, and law enforcement personnel in overdrive–in a determined search for the culprit(s) and a a collaborative effort to bring the matter to a full resolution.
+While the fake chips amounted to a bit less than 1% of the total chips in play, the intrusion into the integrity of the competition put the Borgata, the New Jersey Division of Gaming Enforcement, and law enforcement personnel in overdrive – in a determined search for the culprit(s) and a collaborative effort to bring the matter to a full resolution.

 Mad Players Make Men (“The Master”) Nguyen Their Target